Welcome to Leasehackr. Here, you’ll find tips, tricks and most importantly, the data you need to score an epic deal on your next car lease.

 I’m a car dealer.
 By aggregating all this data together, are you trying to drive dealers out of business?

 No. Leasehackr simply computes lease estimates based on target prices that any number of existing dealers have promised to honor.
-Assuming the vehicles are sold at the buy rate (i.e., no mark-up of interest rates or money factor), it doesn’t matter to a dealer’s bottom line whether a customer leases a car or chooses traditional financing.
+Assuming the vehicles are leased at the buy rate (i.e., no interest rate mark-up), it doesn’t matter to a dealer’s bottom line whether a customer leases a car or chooses traditional financing.
 The precise factors of a manufacturer’s lease program, which is what Leasehackr explores and highlights variations in, has no bearing on a dealer’s profit—it just drives demand.

 Plus, car leasing inherently results in more volume because consumers are in the market for a new vehicle more frequently.